l3marr/labreport4/index.md

 ## Getting started
 - We begin by logging into our ieng6.ucsd account
 - Once we login to ieng6, we can then login to our Github account and clone the lab7 repository
+- We have to also create an ssh key by using the `ssh-keygen` command in the terminal
+- This will create a unique ssh key that we will configure to be used for our Github account
+- We first must concatenate the ssh key path and then copy and then paste this into the "Add SSH Key" option in our Github account
+-

 ## Testing
 - Once the lab7 repo has been cloned, we can now finally test our code